 Smoking jackets made with silk give the wearer a majestic look, more so if the lapels are in a bright color.
 Hugh Hefner’s signature men’s smoking jackets used to be silk ones, which is one of the reasons why this material gained popularity.
 If we talk about its functionality for tobacco smell absorption, it is definitely not up to the level of velvet but still does a fair job.

 Another luxury fabric that is used to make smoking jackets is satin.
 Satin has a fine luster which gives the smoking jacket an opulent feel, and its smoothness makes the jacket highly comfortable to wear.

 Both satin and silk smoking jackets can be plain or printed.

 Modern Smoking Jackets

 If we talk about the modern iterations of the smoking jacket, almost all of them are shorter and more structured, which is why they are deemed appropriate for semi-formal or cocktail attire.
-As they are no longer used for practical purposes, manufacturers give much attention to their aesthetics.
-You can wear them on occasions that call for dressier attire, maybe in place of a blazer or even your dinner jacket.
+As the smoking jacket is no longer used for practical purposes, manufacturers give much attention to its aesthetics.
+You can wear it on occasions that call for dressier attire, maybe in place of a blazer or even your dinner jacket.